 Since he was young, it was instilled in Josh Aranda that he could change the world.
 “My parents taught me that if you approach things with love and compassion, you can make anything happen, and that has always stuck with me,” Josh says.
-As Chief Information Officer of Mission Matters Group, he is driven by that passion for impact.
+As Chief Executive Officer of Mission Matters Group, he is driven by that passion for impact.

 Life is not about how much money you can make or what products you can create, but it’s about how you help people.

 “We have a finite amount of time in this life, and the most important thing we can do is make this world a little better than when we first got here.”